dictionaria/iquito/raw/intro.md

 *Table 6.* Iquito determiners

 Iquito determiners agree in number and animacy with their co-occurring adjectives and nouns.
 Exhaustive morphological marking of plurality, as in (14a), is common.
-However, because ‘general’ number and animacy are semantically compatible with either singular or plural referents, as well as with either animate or inanimate ones, non-canonical morphological marking often occurs, in two ways.
+However, because ‘general’ number and animacy are semantically compatible with either singular or plural referents, as well as with either animate or inanimate ones, mismatches in the forms of agreement suffixes may occur, in two ways.
 First, it is possible for any one of the three number/animacy markers to occur on a target determiner (or other adnominal) whose controller lacks overt plural marking, as in (14b&c).
 Second, ‘generalʼ *-na* may co-occur with either plural, *-mi* or *-pɨ*, as in (14c), depending on discourse context.

 <table class= "unstyled">
 <tbody>